Product Labelling of Cosmetics in Europe

 The Estimated Symbol “℮” is a declaration made by the manufacturer indicating that the cosmetic product has undergone statistical production controls as required by Directive 76/211/EEC.

-In addition to the regulations mentioned in Article 19, cosmetic products in EC pre-packaging must bear the letter “℮” in accordance with the pre-packaging legislation.
-This letter must be indelible, have a minimum height of 3 mm, and conform to specific graphical standards.
 If a cosmetic product is sold with the container placed inside a package, the Estimated Symbol should only appear on the package, not on the container itself.
 However, it must be positioned in the same field of vision as the indication of the nominal quantity, meaning it should be on the same side of the packaging where the information about the product’s contents is displayed.

 5.1.3 Placement of Content

-There are no specific rules regarding where the information about the product’s contents should be placed on the packaging.
+There are no specific cosmetics labeling requirements regarding where the information about the product’s contents should be placed on the packaging.
 It should be displayed both on the container and the packaging.
 The only exception applies to non-EEC pre-packaged cosmetics that do not bear the Estimated Symbol next to the content.
 For these products, the content information on the secondary packaging should be in the same visual area as the product name, except for pre-packaging exclusively intended for professional use.

 5.1.4 Character Height

-The height of the characters used for metrological inscriptions is also determined by pre-packaging standards.
+When labeling cosmetic, the height of the characters used for metrological inscriptions is also determined by pre-packaging standards.
 Specifically, the nominal quantity (nominal mass or nominal volume) of the product must be expressed in kilograms or grams, litres, centilitres, or millilitres, and the figures should meet the minimum height requirements listed below:

 Nominal Content (Minimum Character Height)

-• 50g or ml (2mm)
+- 50g or ml (2mm)

-• 50 g or ml ≤ 200g or ml (3mm)
+- 50 g or ml ≤ 200g or ml (3mm)

-• 200 g or ml ≤ 1000g or ml (4mm)
+- 200 g or ml ≤ 1000g or ml (4mm)

-• 1000g or ml (6mm)
+- 1000g or ml (6mm)

 The content indications should be followed by the symbol of the corresponding unit of measurement.
 Therefore, the correct format is: